laurencelundblade/QCBOR/SECURITY.md

 When the fix has been created, it will be privately verified with the party that reported it.
-Only after the fix has been verified and the reporter has had a chance to integrate the fix, will be be made available as a public commit in GitHub.
+Only after the fix has been verified and the reporter has had a chance to integrate the fix, will it be made available as a public commit in GitHub.

 If the reporter doesn't respond or can't integrate the fix, it will be made public after 30 days.